roy-sizemore/quick-quizzicle/README.md

 5.)
 Click retry to retake the quiz and attempt to earn a higher score

-Written in JavaScript, HTML and CSS.
+Written using JavaScript, HTML and CSS.
 For OSU Coding Bootcamp homework 4, Web APIs Code Quiz.

 Link to published site:
 [Coming Soon]